angelesdecara/CleaningProj/README.md

-This repository includes the script to analyse the dataset for the project of the Getting and Cleaning Data of Coursera, and a code book that describes the data and the variables, as well as the steps involved to obtain the required tidy set.
+This repository includes the script (run_analysis.R) to analyse the dataset for the project of the Getting and Cleaning Data of Coursera, and a code book (CodeBook.md) that describes the data and the variables, as well as the steps involved to obtain the required tidy set.

-This is a line from RStudio.
+Firsly, download the zip file.
+Then unzip on the command line or using R. Continue merging the data and information on which subject performed which activiy.
+Get the variables of interest with select.
+Rename activity indices to informative names using factor and give descriptive names to the variables using the information on the files and gsub.
+Finally, using summarise and group_by, obtain the tidy data set with means per subject and activity.